MaurizioSicorello/NIDER_project/README.md

 # NIDER project
- Data and analyses for a collaborative meta-analysis on the Neurobiology of Individual Differences in Emotion Regulation.
+ Data and analyses code for a collaborative meta-analysis on the Neurobiology of Individual Differences in Emotion Regulation.

 # Reproducibility Notes